PureDroid/hashkey/README.md

 - Built as a learning project to understand encryption, database design, and secure software development
 - Inspired by KeePass, Bitwarden, and other open-source password managers
+- Special focus on clean architecture and best practices

 ## 📧 Contact